 Explore Chile’s recent political and social history and discover how Chileans are working to reconcile with the past and create a more equitable and culturally inclusive society.

 Explore how Chileans today are using social, cultural, and political means to achieve representation, communication, and identification.

-In the past four decades, Chile has experienced fundamental political, economic, and social changes that have greatly impacted the cultural identity, community fabric, and development model of its society.
+Chile has experienced fundamental political, economic, and social changes over the past four decades that have greatly affected the cultural identity, community fabric, and development model of its society.
 The democratic socialist experience of the early 1970s and a subsequent 17-year dictatorship with its “free” market policies have been followed by an extended transition period to democracy as Chileans struggle to build a more equitable and inclusive nation.

-During a six-day volunteer project with local Valparaíso communities, you will work with an NGOon community-identified projects such as building a community greenhouse or reclaiming an abandoned neighborhood square and playground for local children.
-Through these partnerships, you will learn about the unique challenges local communities face, as well as the various development strategies being utilized.
+Whether you build a community greenhouse or reclaim an abandoned playground, you will learn about the unique challenges local communities face as well as the development strategies they’re using.

 Previous college-level coursework in the social sciences, sociology, anthropology, gender, and/or cultural studies.
 Three recent semesters of college-level Spanish or the equivalent and the ability to follow coursework in Spanish, as assessed by SIT.